Hyde Park Barracks with St Mary's Cathedral spires

 Custom’s House

-Opened in 1845, the gorgeous Victorian Georgian Custom’s House down at Circular Quay was one of the first stops for arrivals in Sydney for many years and on of the important buildings in Australia The officials operating out of Custom’s House were responsible for taking care of imports and exports, controlling immigration (including enforcing the infamous White Australia Policy), and keeping out illegal and illicit content such as drugs and pornography.
+Opened in 1845, the Victorian Georgian Custom’s House down at Circular Quay was one of the first stops for arrivals in Sydney for many years and on of the important buildings in Australia The officials operating out of Custom’s House were responsible for taking care of imports and exports, controlling immigration (including enforcing the infamous White Australia Policy), and keeping out illegal and illicit content such as drugs and pornography.

 This work changed and evolved over Australian history, with Custom’s House bearing witness to it at, until 1990.